-In addition to the Capital Planning Commission, the Treasurer (who is a member of the Capital Planning Commission) determines the amount of funding available and provides target figures for the upcoming fiscal year's capital recommendations.
+In addition to the Capital Planning Commission, the Treasurer (who is a member of the Commission on Capital Budgeting and Planning) determines the amount of funding available and provides target figures for the upcoming fiscal year's capital recommendations.
 The Governor's office provides guidance to ensure capital recommendations meet policy goals and objectives.
-Accordingly, a member of the Governor's Office is also represented on the Capital Planning Commission.
+Accordingly, a member of the Governor's Office is also represented on the Commission.

-State agencies are responsible for evaluating the condition of their facilities, determining their priorities, estimating capital costs, and preparing a seven-year capital request.
-These agencies have the opportunity to appear before the Capital Planning Commission to present testimony on their capital requirements and provide additional information as requested by the Commission.
+State agencies are responsible for evaluating the condition of their facilities, determining their priorities, estimating capital costs and preparing a seven-year capital request.
+These agencies have the opportunity to appear before the Commission on Capital Budgeting and Planning to present testimony on their capital requirements and provide additional information as requested by the Commission.

 To provide a consistent and integrated system for capital requests and information, the State of New Jersey uses a computerized database program that resides on the State's information network and is accessible to all participating agencies.
-In addition to their annual capital requests, agencies are required to input their capital needs over short-range (three years) and long-range (seven years) periods, including project descriptions, justifications, priorities, costs, funding sources, and impact on future operating costs.
-The information submitted in agencies' capital project requests is reviewed and analyzed by the Commission and OMB, culminating in the generation of the annual State Capital Improvement Plan.
+In addition to their annual capital requests, agencies are required to input their capital needs over a seven year period, including project descriptions, justifications, priorities, costs, funding sources and impact on future operating costs.
+The information submitted in agencies' capital project requests is reviewed and analyzed by the Commission and Office of Management and Budget capital staff, culminating in the generation of the annual State Capital Improvement Plan.